kablondino/project_euler/README.md

 | 9 |  |  |  |  |  |
 | 10|  |  |  |  |  |

-\* Use a different method/algorithm than the others.
+\* Uses a different method/algorithm than the others.

 * Each Python program is checked against `flake8`.